Dreat/digital_jungle/_notes/Hidden Mineral World.md

 - As said many times, both image and text generative AIs give "raw material" rather than finished product.
 Cover was worked on in PhotoShop after it was generated.
 I did interpret the song structure in my own way.
 - OTOH, not having a blank page to start with is a great help.
 While here it's way more constraining that I would use for something else, LLMs can be great for ideation and getting some concrete starting points.
+- I still deviated from some of the suggestions after banging my head against the wall, but, many of those were helpful, or made me try out and learn new things